Animal Heroes

 • Cassius, Tiber, Marcus and their tracker dog mates left behind in Vietnam

-• Snappa, the promiscuous crocodile, who was promoted to Corporal
+• Snappa, the promiscuous crocodile, now WO2

 • Makai, an American-trained dolphin and his marine mammal companions, alongside whom Australian navy divers worked in Iraq – giving a whole new meaning to the use of animals in war